marcjwilliams1/dnds-clonesize/README.md

 ```

 ## Jupyter notebooks
 Also included are jupyter notebooks in the `notebooks/` folder for each of the main steps.
-These are perhaps easier to parse than the pipeline if you're interested in looking at how a particular analysis was done.
+These are perhaps easier to parse than the pipeline if you're interested in looking at how a particular analysis was done although are by now a bit out of date.